the-teachingRSE-project/competencies/paper_teaching-learning-RSE.md

 We highlight and emphasize that, since a topic like RSE education is constantly evolving, trainers strongly require the opportunity and the recognition to educate themselves.
 Therefore our teachers will be sourced from the workplace but there will also be certified RSE Trainers.
 (FIXME: in classical university speak, these would be people who have done their habilitation on that topic, right?)
+Large online learning platforms such as edX [@edx] or Coursera [@coursera] serve as a resource of international teachers, who share their experiences in specific RSE-related topics in courses on those platforms.
+These platforms enable the targeted recruitment of academic teachers, including those from leading research institutions.

-We propose to create common infrastructures that can be utilized in this ongoing effort to professionalize the RSE education further, to easily share education resources across the country.
+We propose to create common infrastructures that can be utilized in this ongoing effort to professionalize the RSE education further and to easily share education resources across the country.
-For the ongoing development, from the status quo of available courses and material to generally accepted, unified curriculums, we propose a centralized online RSE education platform.
+For the ongoing development, from the status quo of available courses and material to generally accepted, unified curriculums, we suggest a centralized online RSE education platform.
 Such a platform should allow to:
 - collect and adapt available and new teaching material, like written lessons or pre-recorded courses
 - review and evaluate uploaded teaching material
 - compile curriculums from the available material
-- create different variations of a curriculum to fit specific national or institutional requirements
+- create different variations of a curriculum to fit domain specific or institutional requirements
 - align curriculum with requirements of academid credit systems, like the European Credit Transfer and Accumulation System (ECTS) [@ECTS]
 (FIXME: DETAIL ME FURTHER!!!!)

 ### Organization of teaching

-- How can we define the path from the status quo of available courses to a generally accepted, unified curriculum?

 #### Certificates